Q1-Studios/Stealay/README.md

 # Stealay

-This is our game jam submission for [KluJam 2025 Tech Edition](https://itch.io/jam/klagenfurt-game-jam-tech-edition)!
+This is our game jam submission for [Klagenfurt Game Jam, Tech Edition](https://itch.io/jam/klagenfurt-game-jam-tech-edition)!

 You're on a mission - break into the museum, evade the guards, steal the precious gem.
 Every heist needs a solid plan and it's up to you to account for all eventualities and then watch your thief put it into practice, one step at a time.
 This disparity isn't a delay.
 It's a Stealay!